 In the travel industry (where hotels, airlines, resorts and even the choice of food in the buffet are reviewed), feedback is proven to increase bookings.
 One study showed that 49% of people vowed they would not book a hotel for a holiday or business trip if there were no reviews available.

 In the online retail market, product reviews are multiplying in value.
-Some organisations already benefit from Seller Ratings in Google AdWords, which appear as Google Stars.
+Some organisations already benefit from Seller Ratings in Google Ads, which appear as Google Stars.
 Stars are an automated extension that let people know which advertisers are highly rated for quality service.
 This initiative, recently implemented by Google across its advertising platform, helps companies earn more qualified leads and optimise advertising spend.
 And because Google gathers seller ratings from only reputable sources that aggregate business reviews, consumers can make more informed purchase decisions.